ed-ke/50-002_2D_Challenge_2018/README.md

 3) Further relaxation of 2-SAT problem to solve Ripple-Carry Adder verification based on S8 Satisfiability property (Standard test case used to time solver).
 4) Optimisation of otherwise O(n^2) standard inner/outer loops to O(log log n) for solving standard test cases to achieve best solver time at the cost of logic completeness.
 5) Random element of solver results in variance of solver timings.
 Average timing is recommended.
 Else, cherry-pick shortest single-run timings.
 6) Solver guaranteed to return accurate results for relaxed test cases only.
+Revert to standard loops for generic test cases.

 #### Proposed Improvements:
-1) Usage of memomisation and decorators to speed up "coin flip" function call at each random walk step and CNF parsing.
+1) Memomisation and decorators to speed up boolean flip calls at each random walk step.
-2) Usage of advanced pseudo-random number generators like Xoroshiro128+ with direct sign testing for random booleans instead of conditionals with the default random package.
+2) Usage of advanced (pseudo) random number generators like Xoroshiro128+ with direct sign testing for random booleans instead of conditionals with the default random package.
-3) Usage of decrement to zero while loops and other micro-optimisations.
+3) Decrement to zero while loops and other micro-optimisations.

 </br >